NLnetLabs/routinator/source/manual-page.rst

       option can be given multiple times in which case proxies are tried in the given order.

+.. option:: --max-object-size=BYTES

+      Limits the size of individual objects received via either rsync or RRDP to the given number of bytes.
+The default value if this option is not present is 20,000,000 (i.e., 20 MBytes).
+Use a value of 0 to disable the limit.

 .. option:: --dirty

       If this option is present, unused files and directories will not be